Delivery Diagnostic

 These are system symptoms, not people problems

 The teams are usually trying hard.
 The constraint is almost always upstream: how priorities are set, how work is funded, how decisions get made, and how many things are in flight at once.
-That's what this engagement is designed to expose and address.
+That's what this diagnostic is designed to expose and address.

 Your throughput hasn't improved despite growing the team